Does he mean handle or choke-hold?

 China is Argentina’s second-largest trading partner after Brazil and the top buyer of its agricultural exports.

 Another country that is looking to further cement its “vassalisation” by the US is Ecuador.
-As the country’s Miami-born president, Daniel Noboa, mobilises the police and armed forces against indigenous groups and declares a state of emergency in 10 of the country’s 24 provinces, the US celebrates its “best relations in decades” with the country.
-The groups are protesting against the government’s removal of subsidies on diesel, which led to a 60% spike in prices of the fuel.
+In recent weeks the country’s Miami-born president, Daniel Noboa, has mobilised the police and armed forces against indigenous group protesting and striking against his government’s removal of subsidies on diesel, which led to a 60% spike in prices of the fuel.
+He also declared a state of emergency in 10 of the country’s 24 provinces.

-Put simply, it is about waging war.
-And that is precisely what we are seeing in the Caribbean as the US continues to expand its military build up along Venezuela’s coastline, including by sending the USS Gerald R Ford, the navy’s “most lethal combat platform”, to the area.
+Put simply, it is about waging war and projecting power.
+And that is precisely what we are seeing in the Caribbean as the US expands its military build-up off Venezuela’s coastline, including by sending in the USS Gerald R Ford, the navy’s “most lethal combat platform”.
+Reportedly, 19-23% of the US’ naval fleet is now in the Caribbean region, in what the geopolitical analyst Bernabé Malacalza calls the “pentagonisation” of Latin America.

 The USS Gravely is scheduled to dock at the port of Port of Spain from October 26-30.
 According to Trinidad and Tobago’s Ministry of Foreign and Caricom Affairs, the 22nd US Marine Expeditionary Unit will be conducting joint training with the TT Defence Force during the same period.